ffromani/dnsmasqmgr/README.md

 The key components are:
 - `dnsmasqmgrd` is the cornerstone server which providess a HTTP endpoint to query and modify the lease configuration file.
+- `dnsmasqmgr` is both a `golang` package and a command line utility to interact with `dnsmasqmgrd` across a LAN
 - `dnsmasqreloadd` is an utility service that makes `dnsmasq` reload the configuration once changes.
-It's the only componet that requires system privileges
+It's the only component that requires system privileges
-- `dnsmasqmgr` is both a `golang` package and a command line utility to interact with `dnsmasqmgrd` across a LAN

 ## License/Copyright
 (C) 2019 Francesco Romani - write me @gmail